 The FSP advocates for the protection and enhancement of public services in the health and education sectors, arguing that privatisation leads to inequality and reduced access for the most vulnerable populations.
-On February 8, 2022, a large protest was held in Colombo involving various public sector workers, including those from education and healthcare.
-The FSP was a prominent participant, protesting privatisation and demanding better public investment in these sectors.
-On 10 April 2022, the FSP joined electricity sector workers in Colombo in a protest against proposed privatisation of the Ceylon Electricity Board (CEB) that had started a week prior.
-17 The protest highlighted fears of increased electricity costs and reduced service quality.
+On 10 April 2022, the FSP joined electricity sector workers in Colombo in a protest against the proposed privatisation of the Ceylon Electricity Board (CEB) that had started a week prior.
+The protest highlighted fears of increased electricity costs and reduced service quality.